-Government financial incentives that involve no conditions or continuing performance obligations of the Company are recognized as other non-operating income upon receipt.
+Government financial incentives that involve no conditions or continuing performance obligations of the Company are recognized as other (expense) income, net upon receipt.
 In the event government grants or incentives involve continuing performance obligations, the Company will capitalize the payment as a liability and recognize the same financial statement caption as the performance obligation relates over the performance period.